Environment and Sustainability Major

 - Senior Research/Thesis (2 courses)

-Students interested in majoring in Environment and Sustainability should contact one Martin Stute or Stephanie Pfirman to discuss the program and major requirements and current offerings.
+Students interested in majoring in Environment and Sustainability should contact Martin Stute to discuss the program and major requirements and current offerings.

 Internships or some type of work or field experience are extremely valuable in preparing students for careers in Environmental Science.
 Go to Opportunities & Affiliations for listings.
 Studies have shown that students who have had related work experience are more attractive to both employers and graduate schools.
 Students might want to consider a semester or summer program offered through SEE-U, SEA Semester at Woods Hole, the School for Field Studies, the Organization for Tropical Studies, or some other field or internship program.
 We recommend that those students planning to go abroad in the junior year elect to do so in the Fall Semester rather than the Spring Semester in order to take best advantage of senior seminar research planning and programming.